 Media Agency Business Director opportunity…

-This Auckland city-fringe global media agency group has a blue-chip media client base and is looking for a Business Director to take day-to-day control of a key account group.
+This Auckland city-fringe global media agency group has a blue-chip media client base and is looking for a Business Director to take day-to-day control of a key client brand-group working with a Group Business Director.
 The agency encourages collaboration and prides itself on the ability to surround its client base with experienced, senior talent across strategy planning, digital, trading and content/social media disciplines.

-This is a seriously senior role critical to the continued health and relationships that exist between agency and clients, working in a modern environment at an agency that prides itself on its culture and cooperative working style.
+This is a senior role critical to the continued health and relationships that exist between agency and client, working in a modern environment at an agency that prides itself on its culture and cooperative working style.

 Honouring the ads—and the agencies responsible for them—that make the biggest impact on consumers and get more bang for the client’s buck.